datahub-project/datahub/docs/quick-ingestion-guides/powerbi/setup.md

    <img width="75%" alt="powerbi_app_connector" src="https://raw.githubusercontent.com/mohdsiddique/static-assets-fork/main%2Bpowerbi-quick-ingestion-guide/imgs/guides/powerbi/powerbi-connector-window.png"/>
       </p>

    f.
-On `powerbi-connector-app | Certificates & secrets` window generate the client secret and not down the `Secret`
+On `powerbi-connector-app | Certificates & secrets` window generate the client secret and note down the `Secret`

    You need to configure `Application (client) ID` and `Secret` in powerbi connector recipe.

-2. Create a Azure AD Security Group: You need to add the `Azure AD app` into the security group to control resource permissions for the `Azure AD app`.
-Follow below steps to create a Azure AD Security Gourp.
+2. **Create an Azure AD Security Group:** You need to add the `Azure AD app` into the security group to control resource permissions for the `Azure AD app`.
+Follow below steps to create an Azure AD Security Gourp.

    a.
 Go to `Azure Active Directory`